logos-co/nomos-node/nomos-services/network/README.md

 ![](./docs/mixnet.drawio.png)

-### Designs
+### Design

-#### Integration strategy
+- Integration strategy

-The `mixnet` crate is imported into the Nomos node, and is used only before publishing messages via gossipsub.
+  - The `mixnet` crate is imported into nomos-node (especially into network-backend), instead of having separated mixnode processs (possibly in different machines)

-#### Building a mix route
+- Building a mix route

-A mix route is built randomly from the mixnet topology.
+  - A mix route is built randomly from the mixnet topology.

-The mixnet topology contains the IP address and public key of all mixnodes, and shared with all mixnodes in the network.
+  - The mixnet topology contains the IP address and public key of all mixnodes, and shared with all mixnodes in the network.
-Here, the public key shouldn't be the same as the node's public key (associated with `NodeId` or its stake).
+    - The mixnode public key shouldn't be the same as the consensus public key (associated with its `NodeId` or stake).

-#### Building Sphinx packets
+- Building Sphinx packets

-A gossipsub message is splitted into static-sized [Sphinx](https://cypherpunks.ca/~iang/pubs/Sphinx_Oakland09.pdf) packets.
+  - A gossipsub message is splitted into static-sized [Sphinx](https://cypherpunks.ca/~iang/pubs/Sphinx_Oakland09.pdf) packets.
-Each packet is encapsulated with encryption using a public key of each mixnode in the route and delays (randomly chosen for now).
+  - Each packet is encapsulated with encryption using a public key of each mixnode in the route and delays (randomly chosen for now).

-#### Gossipsub after mixnet
+- Gossipsub after mixnet

-A destination mixnode rebuilds the message by gathering all associated Sphinx packets, and publishes the message via gossipsub.
+  - A destination mixnode rebuilds the message by gathering all associated Sphinx packets, and publishes the message via gossipsub.
+  - Gossipsub is performed with the regular libp2p transport (e.g. TCP), without mixnet.

 ### Privacy considerations